dvwright/xss-mw/README.md

 ```

-# Notes

 There are a few things to watch out for.

+For example.

-For example it will skip filtering for a field named 'password'
+It will skip filtering for a field named 'password' but will run the filter on everything else.

-but will filter everything else, there is a TODO for configs to add passing excude tables/fields from filtering.
+There is a TODO for configs to add passing excude tables/fields from filtering.

-It's highly configurable (not yet but will be) and uses HTML sanitizer https://github.com/microcosm-cc/bluemonday
+The plan is to be highly configurable since it uses the HTML sanitizer https://github.com/microcosm-cc/bluemonday

 for filtering.

 It uses the strictest policy StrictPolicy() and is not confiurable at this time but will be soon.

 e.g. The plan is the you can provide whatever Policy you want to enforce.

+# Data

 Currently, it removes (deletes) all HTML and malicious detected input from user input on

 the submitted request to the server.
-In the future the plan is have a feature to store

-all user submitted data
+In the future the plan is have a feature to store all user submitted data intact and have the option to

-intact and filter it out on the http Response, so you can choose your preference.
+filter it out on the http Response, so you can choose your preference.

 - in other words - data would be stored in the database as it was submitted and removed in Responses back to the user.